-- R14.20 The taught and practical elements shall be assessed by methods and at an intellectual level and at a time appropriate to the programme.
-Such assessment shall involve at least one examiner external to the University. - R14.21 The recommendations of the Assessment Sub Board in respect of the taught and practical elements of professional doctorate programmes shall be considered by the appropriate Postgraduate Faculty Assessment Board under the provisions of the Academic Regulations for Taught Programmes.
-Where a student has completed the taught and practical elements but is not eligible, or is not able, to progress to the research element of the programme the Postgraduate Faculty Assessment Board may consider the student for an appropriate exit award where available as specified in the relevant programme specification. - R14.22 Unless stated otherwise in the programme specification, a student should satisfy the examiners in all elements of the taught and practical assessment before being permitted to submit the thesis for examination.
+- R14.23 The taught and practical elements shall be assessed by methods and at an intellectual level and at a time appropriate to the programme.
+Such assessment shall involve at least one examiner external to the College. - R14.24 The recommendations of Assessment Sub Board in respect of the taught and practical elements of professional doctorate programmes shall be considered by the appropriate Postgraduate Assessment Board under the provisions of the Academic Regulations for Taught Programmes.
+Where a student has completed the taught and practical elements but is not eligible, or is not able, to progress to the research element of the programme the Postgraduate Assessment Board may consider the student for an appropriate exit award where available as specified in the relevant programme specification. - R14.25 Unless stated otherwise in the programme specification, a student should satisfy the examiners in all elements of the taught and practical assessment before being permitted to submit the thesis for examination. - R14.26 The scope of the thesis shall be what might reasonably be expected after three or at most four years of study, or the part-time equivalent.
+It shall - a) be appropriate to the subject concerned, having regard to the other formally assessed elements for the degree; - b) consist of the student's own account of their investigations and must indicate in what respects they appear to her/him to advance the study of the subject; - c) form a distinct contribution to the knowledge of the subject and afford evidence of originality by the discovery of new facts and/or by the exercise of independent critical power; - d) be an integrated whole and present a coherent argument;